actorjs/actorjs-core/readme.md

 Sender
 ------
-To be able to send back a message to the actor that is sending access to the sending actorRef is required.
+Sender gives the ability to reply a message to the sending actor.
+To be able to send back a message to the actor a reference is needed to the sending actorRef.
 To provide this actorRef an reference to the actor needs to be provided will sending a message.
+This is done by passing it to the second argument of the tell function.
 The following example will end up in a endless loop but to get the idea.

 ```
 function SendActor(actorRef) {